libremfg/rhize-docs/content/concepts/manufacturing-data-hub.md

 However, MES and MOM applications are often mission-critical.
 To protect the operation, the MDH must also support distributed execution.

+So with data standardization and storage, decoupled messaging, and a rules engine, the manufacturing data hub becomes a complete system.
+As a system of record, analysts can use it to investigate past events and predict future ones.
+Combined with its rules engine, the database also serves as a backend for developers and integrators to build custom level 3 systems.
+And its messaging provides a mean of integrating communication between devices.

+However, one final piece is missing: the system must be robust enough for the data-intensive world of manufacturing IT.

 ## Distributed execution provides robustness

 The final factor is that the components of an MDH must run on distributed systems.
 Large manufacturing operations can generate enormous volumes of data.
-At some point, scaling vertically, with better hardware on single devices, is impossible.
+At some point, scaling vertically (with better hardware on single devices) is impossible.
-Besides size constraints, single devices also creates single points of failure
+Besides size constraints, single devices also create single points of failure

 So the system must scale horizontally, where different nodes share computation responsibilities, and extra volumes add data replication.